viktorsmari/viktorsmari.github.io/_posts/2019-01-23-travis-github-auto-deploy.md

 3. Add the encrypted key to git
   `git add deploy_rsa.enc`

-4. Go to the repo settings/deploy keys and add it + check Allow write
+4. Go to the repository settings/deploy keys page on Github and add a new Deploy Key.
+Add the output of the following command + check Allow write
   `cat deploy_rsa.pub`

-5. Remove the actual key file
+5. Remove the actual key file so it won't be commited to the repo by accident
   `rm deploy_rsa deploy_rsa.pub`

 6. Create a `.travis-deploy.sh` script: